ycdxsb/PocOrExp_in_Github/2023/README.md

 - [https://github.com/geraldoalcantara/CVE-2023-51800](https://github.com/geraldoalcantara/CVE-2023-51800) :  ![starts](https://img.shields.io/github/stars/geraldoalcantara/CVE-2023-51800.svg) ![forks](https://img.shields.io/github/forks/geraldoalcantara/CVE-2023-51800.svg)

 ## CVE-2023-51764
- Postfix through 3.8.4 allows SMTP smuggling unless configured with smtpd_data_restrictions=reject_unauth_pipelining and smtpd_discard_ehlo_keywords=chunking (or certain other options that exist in recent versions).
+ Postfix through 3.8.5 allows SMTP smuggling unless configured with smtpd_data_restrictions=reject_unauth_pipelining and smtpd_discard_ehlo_keywords=chunking (or certain other options that exist in recent versions).
 Remote attackers can use a published exploitation technique to inject e-mail messages with a spoofed MAIL FROM address, allowing bypass of an SPF protection mechanism.
 This occurs because Postfix supports &lt;LF&gt;.&lt;CR&gt;&lt;LF&gt; but some other popular e-mail servers do not.
-To prevent attack variants (by always disallowing &lt;LF&gt; without &lt;CR&gt;), a different solution is required: the smtpd_forbid_bare_newline=yes option with a Postfix minimum version of 3.5.23, 3.6.13, 3.7.9, 3.8.4, or 3.9.
+To prevent attack variants (by always disallowing &lt;LF&gt; without &lt;CR&gt;), a different solution is required, such as the smtpd_forbid_bare_newline=yes option with a Postfix minimum version of 3.5.23, 3.6.13, 3.7.9, 3.8.4, or 3.9.